 As a reminder, all ILETSB requalification’s and initial certifications are conducted at no cost to the agency or canine team.

 We previously discussed phase 2 of the canine project which involves initial training.
 There is much more to follow on this in the upcoming months.
 As a reminder, effective January 1, 2019, all newly trained canine teams are required to contact LETAC at (217) 726-7014 to schedule their initial certification test.
-Click here for a list of approved canine entities.
+Click here for a list of approved canine initial training providers.

 Just a reminder.
 Effect January 1, 2019, the new annual K-9 requalification standards will be implemented throughout the state.